-Becky Todd is a Partner with CFO Selections and leads the Western Washington Practice.
+Becky Todd is a partner with CFO Selections and leads the Western Washington Practice.
 She is an experienced financial leader with over 20 years of experience in a diverse set of industries including aviation, software, retail, and nonprofits.
-Becky has extensive expertise helping small to mid-size companies gain control over their accounting/ finance operations and apply their financial assets, smartly and strategically, to support the accomplishment of key corporate objectives.
-In addition to her deep technical accounting background, As VP of Finance & Administration and CFO of Naverus, Inc., Becky successfully closed Series B, Series C, and Series D rounds of preferred stock financing.
+Todd has extensive expertise helping small to mid-sized companies gain control over their accounting/ finance operations and apply their financial assets, smartly and strategically, to support the accomplishment of key corporate objectives.
+In addition to her deep technical accounting background, As VP of Finance & Administration and CFO of Naverus, Inc., Todd successfully closed Series B, Series C, and Series D rounds of preferred stock financing.
 She played a key role in building the financial and operational infrastructure necessary to support the growth of the company.
-In addition, Becky played the lead Finance role in acquisition discussions with potential buyers that resulted in the successful sale of the company to GE.
-Her international experience includes opening offices in Beijing, Brisbane, and Vancouver, Canada as well as managing offices in the UK and France.
+In addition, Todd played the lead Finance role in acquisition discussions with potential buyers that resulted in the successful sale of the company to GE.
+Her international experience includes opening offices in Beijing, Brisbane, and Vancouver, Canada, as well as managing offices in the United Kingdom and France.